As a real estate professional today, you have many options to use social media platforms to generate leads and acquire potential customers.

 - Personalization: user settings, profile customization, organizing connections, news feed filtering

-- Notifications about particular information and the choice of which one to receive (e.g. once a connection has posted something).
+- Notifications about certain information and the choice of which one to receive (e.g., once a connection has posted something).

 - Like buttons and commenting

-- Reviews, ratings and voting of information (e.g. movie reviews, game reviews, or shopping sites, etc.)
+- Reviews, ratings, and voting of information (e.g., movie reviews, game reviews, shopping sites, etc.)

 The 9 Largest Social Media Platforms

-Based on the above definition of what social media is, let’s figure out which social media platforms there are.
+Based on the above definition of social media, let’s figure out which social media platforms there are.

-But in order to not get lost in smaller ones and for the sake of using only the rather effective ones (access to the highest potential user reach), I will show you below the largest ones in existence.
+But to avoid getting lost in smaller ones and to use only the rather effective ones (access to the highest potential user reach), I will show you below the largest ones in existence.

 I ordered them first by the amount of monthly active users from high to low.

-Later on in the next section, I will apply further filters to find out which one is likely the best one for real estate.
+Later on, in the next section, I will apply additional filters to find out which one is likely the best one for real estate.

-This one actually doesn’t need much of an introduction, because it’s the largest one with 2.6 billion monthly active users (source).
+This one doesn’t need much introduction because it’s the largest, with 2.6 billion monthly active users (source).

-On this platform, you can share different media formats such as links, text posts, images, and videos.
+You can share different media formats on this platform, such as links, text posts, images, and videos.

-During my research for this article, I realized that many sites ignore YouTube as also being a social media platform.
+While researching this article, I realized that many sites ignore YouTube as a social media platform.

-However, according to the above definition, it is and by far not a small one.
+However, according to the above definition, it is not a small one.

-It’s the second largest search engine after Google and the largest video-sharing social media platform in the world.
+It’s the second largest search engine after Google and the world’s largest video-sharing social media platform.

-It was used by an average of 2 billion monthly active users in the year 2019 (source).
+It was used by an average of 2 billion monthly active users in 2019 (source).

-You can read in this article of mine about the benefits of using video in real estate marketing.
+In this article you can read about the benefits of using video in real estate marketing.

-Then, there is also Reddit to mention, which is a social media site where users can subscribe or become part of different subreddits.
+Then there is also Reddit, a social media site where users can subscribe to or become part of different subreddits.

-Being part of a subreddit enables a user to engage with others on different topics.
+Being part of a subreddit enables users to engage with others on different topics.

-Users also often share the latest news from several sources, which also makes Reddit kind of a news aggregator site.
+Users also often share the latest news from several sources, making Reddit a news aggregator site.

-The largest share of traffic comes from the US, the UK and Canada.
+The largest traffic share comes from the US, the UK, and Canada.